Queen Louise of Sweden (Lady Louise Mountbatten)

 In 1909, Louise received a marriage proposal from King Manuel II of Portugal.
 Her great-uncle King Edward VII of the United Kingdom was in favor of the marriage, but Louise declined because she did not want an arranged marriage.
 At the same time, Louise received the Portuguese marriage proposal, she was secretly engaged to Prince Christopher of Greece, but since the couple had no money and their parents did not want to take financial responsibility for them, the engagement was broken.

 In 1923, Crown Prince Gustaf Adolf of Sweden visited London and met Louise at a party.
 Gustaf Adolf had been a widower for three years following the death of his wife Margaret of Connaught, who was Louise’s first cousin once removed.
-The couple’s engagement was announced on July 1, 1923, but some legal problems needed to be worked out.
+The couple’s engagement was announced on July 1, 1923, but some legal problems needed to be addressed.
 The 1810 Swedish succession law stated a Swedish prince would forfeit his succession rights if he married “with or without the King’s knowledge and consent, married a private Swedish or foreign man’s daughter”.
 After some discussion, it was decided that the couple could marry.
 Louise and Gustaf Adolf were married on November 3, 1923, in the Chapel Royal at St. James’s Palace in London by Randall Davidson, Archbishop of Canterbury.
 The couple’s marriage was a happy one, but unfortunately, they had a stillborn daughter in 1925 and no more children after that.

 Gustaf Adolf and Louise on their wedding day; Credit – Wikipedia

 In 1926 – 1927, the Crown Prince and Princess made an extensive international trip that was very successful, particularly in the United States.
-After her mother-in-law died in 1930, Crown Princess Louise performed all the duties of a queen, twenty years before she became queen.
+After her mother-in-law died in 1930, Crown Princess Louise performed all the duties of a Queen of Sweden, twenty years before she became Queen.
 Louise and Gustaf Adolf traveled to Greece, the Middle East, and Africa in 1934 – 1935.
-During World War II, Sweden was neutral, but Louise was active in the Red Cross and had her own charity, the Crown Princess Gift Association For the Neutral Defense Forces, which provided the soldiers who guarded the borders of neutral Sweden with socks, scarves, and caps knitted by people from all over Sweden.
+During World War II, Sweden was neutral but Louise was active in the Red Cross and had her own charity, the Crown Princess Gift Association For the Neutral Defense Forces, which provided the soldiers who guarded the borders of neutral Sweden with socks, scarves, and caps knitted by people from all over Sweden.
 As her husband’s first wife did during World War I, Louise acted as a messenger between people who needed to communicate with relatives and friends across the borders of countries who were at war with each other.

-In 1950, Louise’s husband became King Gustaf VI Adolf of Sweden upon the death of his father, and she became queen.
+In 1950, Louise’s husband became King Gustaf VI Adolf of Sweden upon the death of his father, and she became Queen of Sweden.
 She disliked the attention she received just because she was a queen and said, “People look at me as if I were something fancy.
 I do not look different today than I did yesterday!”
 Despite this, Louise diligently carried out her duties, even when she was ill.
-She reformed the court protocol and invited professional women to “democratic ladies lunches.”
+She reformed the court protocol and invited professional women to “democratic ladies’ lunches.”
 Louise loved to travel but wanted to do so privately, so she traveled incognito under the name Countess of Gripsholm or Mrs. Olsson.
 She often visited her relatives in England and stayed at the Hyde Park Hotel on the busiest street in Knightsbridge, London.
 Because she often crossed the street to shop, Louise kept a note in her handbag that said “I am the Queen of Sweden” in case she was hit by a car or bus.

 During the 1950s, Louise’s health began to suffer and she developed cardiac issues.
-Soon after she attended the Nobel Prize banquet in December of 1964, which was her last public appearance, her health deteriorated.
+Soon after she attended the Nobel Prize banquet in December 1964, her last public appearance, her health deteriorated.
 On March 4, 1965, Louise was taken to St. Göran Hospital in Stockholm, Sweden where she had six-hour surgery to correct a severe circulatory disorder in the right leg as a result of changes in her aorta.
 Although the surgery went well, complications developed and the 75-year-old Louise died on March 7, 1965, with her husband King Gustaf VI Adolf, her stepson Prince Bertil, her stepson Count Sigvard Bernadotte, her stepdaughter Queen Ingrid of Denmark, her stepdaughter-in-law Princess Sibylla, and her sister Princess Alice of Greece at her side.
 Louise’s funeral was held at the Storkyrkan in Stockholm and she was buried near her husband’s first wife at the Royal Cemetery at Haga Park in Solna, Sweden.
 King Gustaf VI Adolf survived his wife for eight years.
 He died on September 15, 1973, at the age of 90, and was buried with his wives.

 “Horse-drawn casket queen Louise Mountbatten of Sweden” by Andy Eick – Licensed under CC BY 2.0 via Wikimedia Commons – http://commons.wikimedia.org/wiki/File:Horse_drawn_casket_queen_louise_mountbatten_of_sweden.jpg#mediaviewer/File:Horse_drawn_casket_queen_louise_mountbatten_of_sweden.jpg